SERENDIPITOUS THOUGHT FOR THE DAY

 Jerry relied on his knowledge and wisdom – that was his sagacity.

 Before the next lottery cycle he purchased 3,400 Winfall tickets for $3,400.
 After counting the winnings his tickets grossed $6,300.
 That’s a 46% profit margin.
 Next cycle he bought lottery tickets for $8,000 and grossed $15,700.
 (49% profit margin).
+Is that good?
+Yes?
+Or yes?

 The rest is history.
-The full story was written up and then scripted and made into the movie Jerry & Marge Go Large, released by Paramount, 2022.
+The full story was written and then scripted and made into the movie Jerry & Marge Go Large, released by Paramount, 2022.
 Jerry and Marge and their off-springs became millionaires.
 My point is – Jerry had the sagacity – knowledge in math and stats.
-With this knowledge he played the odds – purchased enough tickets (enough winning tickets to win, lol) – and overcame the lottery odds.
+With this knowledge he played the odds – purchased enough tickets (enough winning tickets to win lol) – and overcame the lottery odds.
 In other words was there “luck”?
 No. It was not coincidence.
 It was Engineered Serendipity!
 That’s what I call it.

 Engineered Serendipity is the intentional design of environments or systems to escalate the likelihood of serendipitous encounters.
 It involves creating the conditions that foster unexpected connections and exploration.
 Brainstorming sessions are most used for serendipity encounters.